shasankp000/AI-Player/README.md

 ## Commands

+*Main command*

+`/bot`

+Sub commands:

-`/spawnBot <BotName>` This command is used to spawn a bot with the desired name. ==For testing purposes, please keep the bot name to Steve==.
+`spawm <botName>` This command is used to spawn a bot with the desired name. ==For testing purposes, please keep the bot name to Steve==.

-`/botWalk <till>` This command will make the bot walk forward for a specific amount of seconds.
+`walk <botName> <till>` This command will make the bot walk forward for a specific amount of seconds.

-`/botGo <x> <y> <z>` This command is supposed to make the bot go to the specified co-ordinates, by finding the shortest path to it.
+`/goTo <botName> <x> <y> <z>` This command is supposed to make the bot go to the specified co-ordinates, by finding the shortest path to it.
 It is still a work in progress as of the moment.

-`/tellBot <botName> <message>` This command will help you to talk to the bot.
+`/sendAMessage <botName> <message>` This command will help you to talk to the bot.

+`/teleportForward <botName>` This command will teleport the bot forward by 1 positive block

+`/testChatMessage <botName>` A test command to make sure that the bot can send messages.